microsoft/AzureMonitorCommunity/README.md

 | `Solutions`	      | Queries, workbooks and alerts organized by solutions	    |
 | `README.md`       | This README file  		                                    |
 | `LICENSE`         | The license for this repo 		                            |

-## Prerequisites

-- Queries - there are no prerequisites!
-You can run any query from this repo on the [Log Analytics Demo Environment](https://portal.loganalytics.io/demo) or on your own Log Analytics environment
-- Workbooks - the workbooks in this repo can be deployed as ARM templates to your Azure Monitor environment
-- Alerts - the alerts in this repo are log-based, meaning they are in fact log queries.
-You can run them on the [Log Analytics Demo Environment](https://portal.loganalytics.io/demo) or use them to create and test alerts on your own environment

 ## Contributing
 Anyone can contribute to the repo, you don't need to be a pro.